Raunak-kumarr/react-todo-app/README.md

 - ✅ Add new tasks
 - ✅ Delete tasks
 - ✅ Responsive UI
-- ✅ Single Page App with React Router (if used)
+- ✅ Single Page App with React Router
 - ✅ Hosted on Netlify with Continuous Deployment

 ---